Overhang seat

-Overhang seats are constituency seats won in an election under the traditional mixed-member proportional (MMP) system (as it originated in Germany), when a party's share of the nationwide votes would entitle it to fewer seats than the number of individual constituencies won.
+Overhang seats are the seats that a party wins when it takes a larger share of the individual constituencies than its share of the nationwide votes entitles it.
+Under some proportional representation systems, overhang seats refer to the compensation seats that may be created to compensate for when that over-representation happens.
+They were first used in the mixed-member proportional (MMP) system as it originated in Germany.

 How overhang seats arise

 Under MMP, a party is entitled to a number of seats based on its share of the total vote.
-If a party's share entitles it to ten seats and its candidates win seven constituencies, it will be awarded three list seats, bringing it up to its required number.
-This only works, however, if the party's seat entitlement is greater than the number of constituencies it has won.
-If, for example, a party is entitled to five seats, but wins six constituencies, the sixth constituency seat is referred to as an overhang seat.
-Overhang typically results from the winner-take-all tendency of single-member districts, or if the geographic distribution of parties allows one to win many seats with few votes.
+If a party's share entitles it to ten seats and its candidates win in seven constituencies, it is awarded three list seats, bringing it up to its required number, if the number of top-up seats allows.
+This "top-up" only happens if the party's seat entitlement is greater than the number of constituency seats it has won.

+If, for example, a party is entitled to five seats but wins in six constituencies, the sixth constituency seat is referred to as an overhang seat.
+Overhang typically results from the winner-take-all tendency of single-member districts, or if the geographic distribution of a party allows it to win many seats with few votes.

 Earning overhang seats

-The two mechanisms that together increase the number of overhang seats are:
+The two mechanisms that produce overhang seats for a party are: